surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 Surge XT is a collection of modules for VCV Rack which brings the majority of the DSP code from the synth into the Rack environment in a modern, carefully designed fashion.

+**This manual is still being written while we are in the beta period.** If you want to help, please get in touch.

 {:.no_toc}
 <br/>
 ## Table of Contents